AI Summary

 First, let’s get rid of the 3 default choices called First Choice, Second Choice, and Third Choice.
 One by one, click the minus icon next to those items to delete them.

-You can use the same method to remove countries from the list if you want to.
+You can use the same method to remove any specific countries from the list if you want to.

-Now we should change the label on the field.
+Next, you should change the label of the Dropdown field.
 Let’s delete Dropdown and change it to Please select your country.

-Just one more thing.
-Scroll down again and click Advanced Options.
-Choose the Modern style instead of the Classic style here.
+Next, click on the Advanced tab and choose the Modern style instead of the Classic style here.

 Second, don’t forget that you can drag the answer choices up and down.
 That means you can put the most common selections at the top of the list so that they’re easier to find.